 9.01.00 POST MEETINGS AND TRAINING

 Post #1911 will hold regularly scheduled meetings.
 Each meeting will begin with a physical activity to ensure the Cadets upkeep to their physical standard.
 This will be followed by an inspection of all Cadets.
 After inspection, a roll call meeting will be held that involves reports and taking care of various Post businesses.
+Meetings will be organized using the following structure:

+1st meeting of the month

+Administrative business, uniform issuance, classroom presentation of new concept/topic

+2nd meeting of the month

+Application of information learned during the previous meeting, hands on learning, demonstrations by Mentors

+3rd meeting of the month

+Repeated application of information learned the first meeting of the month, less instruction by Mentors

+4th meeting of the month

+Testing scenarios, written exams

 All Cadets are expected to attend all meetings and to be on time.
 If a Cadet cannot attend or will be late they should refer to section 5.05.00, Reporting Late, or section 5.06.00, Reporting Absence.
 Cadets should not contact the Post Mentor or Cadet Associate Mentor(s) to report late or absent.

 9.02.00 MEETINGS

 Cherokee County Sheriff’s Office Public Safety Cadets will meet once a week.
 Times, dates, and locations are subject to change.
 A Cadet Officer or Mentor will notify you in advance of the change in schedule.
-The regular meetings will be at the Cherokee County Sheriff’s Office Training Center.
+The regular meetings will be at the Cherokee SO Warrant Unit Office.
 The Cadet Sergeant will be responsible for notifying all Cadets of meeting changes or detail changes by phone, or email (with confirmation from recipient), prior to the next meeting.
 If the Sergeant is unable to reach a Cadet by phone or email, the Sergeant will notify the Captain and all Mentors by email or phone, documenting the date, time, and the number of attempts made by the Sergeant to contact said Cadet.
 If the Sergeant is not available, he/she will coordinate with another Cadet supervisor to handle the details.
 If no Cadet supervisor is available, then the next level of the chain of command will be notified.

 9.03.00 TRAINING